kshutkin/package-build/README.md

 Using npm:
 ```
-npm install --save-dev package-build
+npm install --save-dev pkgbld
 ```

 ## package.json

-`package-build` expects name field to be filled in package.json file. `exports` field defined what entries/outputs should be build for this package.
+`pkgbld` expects name field to be filled in package.json file. `exports` field defined what entries/outputs should be build for this package.

 ## CLI options

 ### umd

 ```
-package-build --umd=index,core
+pkgbld --umd=index,core
 ```

 Where `index,core` should be replaced by entry points that should be comiled in umd format, index is top level `'.'` entry point.